Shanghai International Settlement: Municipal Council

 On 11 July 1854 a committee of Western businessmen met and held the first annual meeting of the Shanghai Municipal Council (SMC, formally the Council for the Foreign Settlement North of the Yang-king-pang), ignoring protests of consular officials, and laid down the Land Regulations which established the principles of self-government.
 The aims of this first Council were simply to assist in the formation of roads, refuse collection, and taxation across the disparate Concessions.

 In 1863 the American concession—land fronting the Huangpu River to the north-east of Soochow Creek (Suzhou Creek)—officially joined the British Settlement (stretching from Yang-ching-pang Creek to Suzhou Creek) to become the Shanghai International Settlement.
 The French concession remained independent and the Chinese retained control over the original walled city and the area surrounding the foreign enclaves.
 This would later result in sometimes absurd administrative outcomes, such as needing three drivers' licenses to travel through the complete city.

 By the late-1860s Shanghai's official governing body had been practically transferred from the individual concessions to the Shanghai Municipal Council (工部局, literally "Works Department", from the standard English local government title of 'Board of works').
-The British Consul was the de jure authority in the Settlement, but he had no actual power unless the ratepayers (who voted for the council) agreed.
+The British consul was the de jure authority in the Settlement, but he had no actual power unless the ratepayers (who voted for the council) agreed.
 Instead, he and the other consulates deferred to the council.

 The council had become a practical monopoly over the city's businesses by the mid-1880s.
-It bought up all the local gas-suppliers, electricity producers and water-companies, then — during the 20th-century — took control over all non-private rickshaws and the Settlement tramways.
+It bought up all the local gas-suppliers, electricity producers and water-companies, then—during the 20th-century—took control over all non-private rickshaws and the Settlement tramways.
 It also regulated opium sales and prostitution until their banning in 1918 and 1920 respectively.

-Until the late-1920s, therefore, the SMC and its subsidiaries, including the police, power station, and public works, were British dominated (though not controlled, since Britain itself had no authority over the council).
-Some of the Settlement's actions during this period, such as the May 30th Movement, in which Chinese demonstrators were shot by members of the Shanghai Municipal Police (leading to anti-Western protests), did embarrass and threaten the British Empire's position in China.
+Until the late-1920s, therefore, the SMC and its subsidiaries, including the police, power station, and public works, were British dominated (though not directly controlled by Britain, which had no authority over the council).
+Some of what happened in the Settlement during this period, such as the May Thirtieth Movement, a series of anti-imperialist protests which began after the Shanghai Municipal Police opened fire on Chinese demonstrators, weakened the British Empire's position in China.

 No Chinese residing in the International Settlement were permitted to join the council until 1928.
 Amongst the many members who served on the council, its chairman during the 1920s, Stirling Fessenden, is possibly the most notable.
 An American, he served as the settlement's main administrator during Shanghai's most turbulent era, and was considered more "British" than the council's British members.
-He oversaw many of the major incidents of the decade, including the May 30th Movement and the White Terror that came with the Shanghai massacre of 1927.
+He oversaw many of the major incidents of the decade, including the May Thirtieth Movement and the White Terror that came with the Shanghai massacre in 1927.